angelafgao/angelafgao.github.io/about.markdown

 My name is Angela Gao and I am a Ph.D student at Caltech in the Computing and Mathematical Sciences Department.

-My research interests are in computational imaging and photography, focusing on the intersection of physics based models with data driven methods.

 Outside of research, I enjoy watercoloring nature and exploring new places.

 Here is a photo of me hiking in Chamonix, France.